Top 4 Cordless Impact Wrenches & Guns: Reviews of Battery Powered Units

 This article will deal primarily with the top portable cordless impact wrenches I've come across, and we won't delve into drivers.
 That said, there is quite a bit of overlap in usage, so pick whichever works best for your needs.

-Dewalt: A light, portable, cordless impact gun with great reviews
+1. Dewalt: A light, portable, option with great reviews

 Dewalt is likely a name you'll recognize, and you may not be surprised to see them making this list.
 They've consistently been a leader in the cordless power tool sector.
 Their line of 18V drills, wrenches and drivers are durable and easy to use.